DM872/dm872.github.io/_assignments/vrptw.md

 #### Task 4: Column Generation by Hand

-Starting from the columns defined in the data below, solve the master problem manually by finding and adding additional columns to the datafile.
-You can use a solver for the solution of the restricted master problem but you must identify promising columns by hand and justify your choice.
+Starting from the columns defined in the data below, solve the master problem by finding by "manual inspection" and adding additional columns to the datafile.
+You can use a solver for the solution of the restricted linear master problem but you must identify promising columns by hand and justify your choice.

 Report in a plot the behaviour of the best dual bound available during the column generation process.

 (It is not so important to prove optimality here, you will do that in the next task.)